RickyChenTaiwan/Snake/README.md

 4. input:
    * input function is used for controlling the direction of snake. you can press 'q' to quit the game.
 6. logic:
-   * logic function is used for
+   * logic function is used for detecting snake direction and generating another location of food when snake ate food.